 10. The market – not a place, but the circulation of capital

-Market economy – what do they say now about production and its purpose?
-The market is not a place (market place), but the market is the circumstance that all products are made economically meaningful for the producer only by the fact that he finds a buyer who gives him money for it.
-That is the market.
-In this respect, a form of division of labor is assumed with the market economy: without everyone producing something for someone else, there would be no market economy.
-The famous subsistence economy does not need a market – they simply provide for themselves and have nothing to do with one another.
-In the market economy, everyone produces for the others, but the satisfaction of the needs of the others is not the purpose.
-This is a very strange form of division of labor: everyone produces for the needs of the others and only for oneself.
-The need of others is necessary, but it is not the purpose of production.
-It is not that one produces the shoes that another person needs so that he then has shoes, but: the need of the other is a weakness.
-That the consumer needs my commodity is my lever to pull money from his wallet.
-And everyone with a commodity to sell (and many only have themselves and their labor time to sell) needs to make as much money as possible.
-And now one must recall the statements of the economists who state that the purpose of every economy is the production of useful goods...
-The very first and most abstract discovery about our economic mode is: the production of useful goods is not the purpose, but the means.
-For each member of the exchange relationship, the production of useful goods is not the purpose, but the acquisition of money; the goods are only a means for it.
-And what is money in the first place?
-Money is command over the commodity world, the means by which I can get access to the products of all the others for myself.
+Market economy – what does it say about production and its purpose?
+Well, a market is not a location (marketplace), but a state of affairs where all products are commodities, where anyone who produces something makes the thing into an economically meaningful operation for himself only by finding a buyer who gives him money for it.
+That’s what a market is.
+In this respect, a market economy presupposes a form of division of labor: without each one producing something different, there would be no market economy.
+The illustrious subsistence farmers have no need for a market, they simply have nothing to do with each other.
+In a market economy, each produces for the other, but satisfying the needs of the other is not a purpose.
+This is a very strange form of division of labour: everyone produces for the needs of others and only for themselves.
+The need of the other is necessary, but it is not the purpose of production.
+It is not that one produces the shoes that another needs, so that he then has the shoes, but: the need of the other is the weakness by which he is gotten hold of.
+The fact that the consumer needs my goods is my lever to get money out of his pocket.
+And everybody has the need to collect as much money as possible with the goods he produces or which he has to sell (for many people, it is the case that they sell themselves or their working hours).
+And now one must recall the statements of the economists which claim that the purpose of every economic system is the production of useful goods...
+The very first and most abstract discovery about our economic system is that the production of useful goods is not the end but the means.
+For every member of the economic community, the production of useful goods is not the end, but making money; the goods are merely the instrument for this.
+And what is money in the first instance?
+Money is the command over the world of commodities, the instrument with which I can always make what all the others have produced accessible to myself.

 Question: The market economy is so successful because it suits the evil of human nature or…?